Peter Ivers: Death and investigation

 At the time of his death, Ivers had been dating film executive Lucy Fisher for many years.
 About five weeks after the murder, Fisher paid for a private investigator named David Charbonneau to investigate the crime.
-Charbonneau interviewed a number of people who knew Ivers but due to the botched initial investigation, lack of evidence and few witnesses, the renewed investigation came to nothing.
+Charbonneau interviewed several people who knew Ivers but due to the botched initial investigation, lack of evidence and few witnesses, the renewed investigation came to nothing.
 Charbonneau stated: "I do not believe it was a break-in.
-I do not believe it was just someone off the street that Peter brought in because he was a nice guy that night and fell asleep trusting them.
+I do not believe it was just someone off the street that Peter brought in [just] because he was a nice guy that night and fell asleep trusting them.
 I'm not buying it."

 Legacy

 Shortly after Ivers' death, Lucy Fisher helped establish the Peter Ivers Visiting Artist Program at Harvard in the artist's memory.

 Josh Frank and Charlie Buckholtz wrote a book about Ivers' life, art and mysterious death, In Heaven Everything Is Fine: The Unsolved Life of Peter Ivers and the Lost History of New Wave Theatre, published by Simon & Schuster in 2008.
 On the basis of new information unearthed during the creation of the book, the Los Angeles Police Department's cold case department reopened their investigation into Ivers' death.